wp-plugins/gallery-video/readme.txt

 If you still see "free version" notification after installation of pro version
 * 1) try to clean your cache files if this will not help
 * 2) delete, and install the plugin again

+**I have multy sites, and the plugin works only on one, but not other sites, why?**
+If you use multy site (have number of sites) when you install a plugin in main page, it will not work on other pages.
+In order it could work there too, you should.
+1) deactivate the plugin from main page
+2) go to the other pages and activate it there one by one
+3) after all will be activated, go back to your main page and activate it

 ### If you think, that you found a bug in our [WordPress Video Gallery](http://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).